-Dental crowns are tooth caps that are permanently attached to teeth and dental implants.
+Dental crowns are caps that are permanently attached to teeth and dental implants.
 Dental crowns serve as prosthetic devices to protect damaged or weakened teeth.
 They are also used in common teeth replacement procedures such as dental implants and bridges.
-A front tooth crown for instance is placed on top of a tooth or implant and works the same way as a natural tooth.
+A crown is placed on top of a tooth or implant and works the same way as a natural tooth.
 Crowns can be made of gold and silver, but many choose from material such as porcelain, ceramic, or composite-resin material so they can be color-matched.

 Dental crowns work well for the following situations: